any-docs/css/content/guides/shapes/from_box_values/index.md

 ### margin-box

-The `margin-box` is the shape defined by the outside margin edge and includes the corner radius of the shape, should {{cssxref("border-radius")}} have been used in defining the element.
+The `margin-box` is the shape defined by the outside margin edge and includes the corner radius of the shape, should `border-radius` have been used in defining the element.

 In the example below, we have a circular purple item which is a {{htmlelement("div")}} with a height, width, and background color.
 The `border-radius` property has been used to create a circle by setting `border-radius: 50%`.
 As the element has a margin, you can see that the content is flowing around the circular shape and the margin applied to it.